aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 ## High Level Design

 In order to provide any of the features described above, the core framework must be able to differentiate between stateful and stateless resources.

+> Side note: Explicitly differentiating stateful resources from stateless ones is a common practice in infrastructure modeling.
+For example, Kubernetes uses the [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) resource for this.
+And terraform has the [`prevent_destroy`](https://www.terraform.io/language/meta-arguments/lifecycle#prevent_destroy) property to mark stateful resources.

+### API

-This means we need to enforce that every resource marks itself as such.
+We'd like to extend our API so it enforces every resource marks itself as either stateful or stateless.

-We propose to add the following properties to the `CfnResourceProps` interface:
+To that end, we propose adding the following properties to the `CfnResourceProps` interface:

 ```ts
 export interface CfnResourceProps {